Muskantayal02/Power-Query-ETL-Projects/README.md

 **PROJECT OVERVIEW:**

-This repository showcases multiple **ETL (Extract, Transform, Load)** projects built using **Power Query**.
+This repository showcases multiple **ETL (Extract, Transform, Load)** projects demonstrating my end-to-end capability in data transformation, validation, and automation using **Microsoft Power Query**.

 Each project demonstrates how real-world data challenges - from messy Excel sheets to combining datasets across files - can be solved through systematic data cleaning, transformation, and automation techniques.

+These highlight, different Power Query capabilities - from basic cleaning to advanced joins, appends, and dynamic folder consolidation.
+It includes multiple data cleaning and reporting scenarios showing how to extract, transform, and load data efficiently for analysis and reporting.

 All project outputs are consolidated in one Excel workbook:
 **`PowerQuery_ETL_Projects.xlsx`**

-Each sheet within this workbook represents a standalone project demonstrating a specific Power Query functionality.
+Every sheet in the compiled workbook represents a standalone case study designed to highlight a specific Power Query capability such as data cleaning, merging, appending, and dynamic folder automation.

 **SKILLS DEMONSTRATED**
 - Power Query ETL (Extract, Transform, Load)